jcbsn/bubbly-buttons/README.md

 </a>
 ```

-It automatically takes into account the size of the element.
-You don't even need to do anything more, unless you are experimental.
+In this example I've used an anchor tag with some text.
+Since I didn't tell the link which size it should have the script makes sure it keeps its dimensions.
+If you want to override the automatic behaviour, have a look at the parameters below.

 It wasn't my intention, buy you can make some funky looking shapes with this.

 <img src="images/funky.png" width="100%">